 ESWT, also known as Shock Wave Therapy, or Radial Shock Wave Therapy, provides treatments to patients suffering from a range of chronic conditions.
 A shockwave is an intense, but very short sound energy wave (there are NO electric impulses delivered to your body, only sound waves).
 The word “Extra-corporeal” means “outside the body” and refers to the fact that the shockwaves are generated outside the body.

-SWT is often used to treat chronic conditions that have responded poorly to other forms of treatment, including:
+SWT is often used to treat chronic conditions that have responded poorly to other forms of treatment, including, but not limited to:

 Treatment involves placing the head of the SWT handle onto the affected area using an ultrasound gel.
 The shockwaves are generated within the handle and delivered directly to your skin, where they can penetrate deeper to the affected tissues.
 Typically, about 2500 ‘shocks’ are delivered.
 The intensity of the shockwaves can be altered depending on how much you can tolerate.
-Treatment usually lasts about 4-5 minutes per region treated.
+Treatment usually lasts about 3-4 minutes.